 Big Brothers Big Sisters of Hampden County

 Springfield, Massachusetts, 01103

 Call (413) 732-7111

 A program known as the HartSprings fund provides assistance to the needy.
 The organization supports people in Hartford Connecticut, the Springfield area and HartSprings.
-Based on donations, the program provides free general clothing, household goods, and maybe even small appliances to the low income.
+Based on donations, the program provides free general clothing, household goods, and maybe even small appliances or electronics to the low income.
 The general public may be able to buy goods at a low cost.